saleel/blog/content/blog/zk-account-abstraction/index.md

 ```

+We are using the **`userOpHash` as the signal** when generating Semaphore proof.
+This will ensure no one can construct a different UserOp (with a malicious `calldata`) using the same proof. i.e. **when using a ZK proof as the signature for a transaction, the hash of that transaction should be part of the circuit/proof**.
+Otherwise, you are signing "any" transaction and not a specific one.

+We don't need to use `externalNullifier` as there is no need to prevent "double signaling".
+Even if the user creates multiple proofs for the same `UserOp`, only one of them can be executed as there is `nonce` in `UserOp` which is validated in the 4337 `EntryPoint` contract.

-You might think that `_validateUserOp` can **simply call the Semaphore contract to validate the decoded proof**.
-However, this is **not very straight-forward** due to storage limitations in the EIP 4337.
+Now, you might think that `_validateUserOp` can **simply call the Semaphore contract to validate the decoded proof**.
+However, this is **not very straight forward** due to storage limitations in the EIP 4337.

 ### Storage Limitations of EIP 4337